redwoodjs/redwoodjs-com-archive/docs/serverlessFunctions.md

 ## Security considerations

-When deployed, a custom serverless function is an open API endpoint and is your responsibility to secure appropriately.
+When deployed, **a custom serverless function is an open API endpoint and is your responsibility to secure appropriately**. 🔐

-That means that that anyone can access your function and perform any tasks it's asked to do.
+That means _anyone_ can access your function and perform any tasks it's asked to do.
 In many cases, this is completely appropriate and desired behavior.

 But, in some cases, for example when the function interacts with third parties, like sending email, or when it retrieves sensitive information from a database, you may want to ensure that only verified requests from trusted sources can invoke your function.

-And, in some other cases, you may even want to limit how often the function is called over s set period of time to avoid denial-of-service-type attacks.
+And, in some other cases, you may even want to limit how often the function is called over a set period of time to avoid denial-of-service-type attacks.

-> disclaimer

 ### Authentication